 Veteran Center Services

-Information on VA, DoD, and state education benefits
+- Information on VA, DoD, and state benefits

 Programs, Initiatives and additional Info

 If you have questions or need assistance, the VMRC staff can walk you through the MCC application process.
-It is free to apply for admission and completing an application does not obligate you to attend at MCC.
+It is free to apply and completing an application does not obligate you to attend at MCC.
 To apply for admission go to Apply.
 NOTE: Students who have not attended MCC in the past two years will also need to complete an application.
-We can also explain and assist you and your family in applying for VA education benefits and provide basic information about MCC academic programs and POC information.
+We can provide basic information about MCC academic programs and POC information.

-MCC's Veterans & Military Resource Center (VMRC) is proud to announce the addition of Kyle Lamb as a member of its extended support staff.
-Kyle, a Marine Veteran, will serve as our Veterans Integration to Academic Leadership or VITAL Counselor.
+MCC's Veterans & Military Resource Center (VMRC) is proud to announce the addition of Heather Bojanski as a member of its extended support staff.
+Heather works for the VA and serves as our Veterans Integration to Academic Leadership or VITAL Counselor.

-For questions, or to meet with Kyle, please contact the VMRC at email@example.com or contact kyle directly at firstname.lastname@example.org.
+For questions, or to talk with Heather, please contact the VMRC at email@example.com or contact Heather directly at Heather.Bojanski@va.gov.